-WASHINGTON, D.C. — With two judges dissenting, a federal appeals court on Nov.
-6 declined to rehear health care insurers’ case claiming that the government owes them billions of dollars in Patient Protection and Affordable Care Act (ACA) risk-corridor funds (Land of Lincoln Mutual Health Insurance Co. v.
-United States, No. 17-1224, Moda Health Plan Inc. v.
-United States, No. 17-1994, Blue Cross and Blue Shield of North Carolina v.
+WASHINGTON, D.C. — The government should not be permitted to incentivize private companies to participate in its Patient Protection and Affordable Care Act (ACA) risk corridor program and then retroactively revoke its promises in vague riders, eight amicus curiae parties tell the U.S. Supreme Court in March 8 briefs (Land of Lincoln Mutual Health Insurance Co. v.
+United States, No. N/A, Moda Health Plan Inc. v.
+United States, No. 18-1028, Blue Cross and Blue Shield of North Carolina v.
 United States, No. 17-2154, Maine Community Health Options v.
-United States, No. 17-2395, Fed.
-Cir., 2018 U.S. App.
-LEXIS 31395).
+United States, No. 18-1023, U.S. Sup.).

-COLUMBIA, S.C. — In South Carolina federal court, a bank sued for its role as trustee of a reinsurance trust for an insolvent insurer on Nov.
-2 sought summary judgment against an insurer regarding claims for breach of contract, breach of fiduciary duty, negligence, negligent misrepresentation and civil conspiracy because those claims are time-barred (Accident Insurance Company Inc. v.
+COLUMBIA, S.C. — A South Carolina federal judge held Feb.
+28 that claims arising from a bank’s breach of duties as trustee of a reinsurance trust for an insolvent insurer are timely (Accident Insurance Company Inc. v.
 U.S. Bank National Association, et al., No. 16-2621, D. S.C.).

 HARRISBURG, Pa. — A Pennsylvania court was asked by the liquidator for Reliance Insurance Co. on Feb.
 5 to approve final omnibus notices of determinations (NODs) that have been issued to guaranty associations (GAs) to resolve all the claims submitted by those individual GAs (In re: Reliance Insurance Co. in liquidation, No. 1 REL 2001, Pa.
 Cmwlth.).